Liz Falco, Chair

 Matt McGowan, Director at Large

-A born and bred New Yorker turned Torontonian who has lived on 3 continents, Matt McGowan has worked alongside founders, executives, venture capitalists, private equity professionals, lawyers, accountants and others representing some of the world’s best known and thousands of lesser known companies.
+Matt McGowan is a born and bred New Yorker turned Torontonian who has lived on 3 continents, and has worked alongside founders, executives, venture capitalists, private equity professionals, lawyers, accountants and others representing some of the world’s best known and thousands of lesser known companies.
 Matt’s experience has led him to believe that a focus on building strong diverse teams can mean the difference between a successful business and one that struggles to attain its KPIs.
 Ensuring decisions are made that build on operational excellence within agreed upon strategic swim-lanes is the first and most important ingredient to achieving growth and prosperity.

 Matt is the Director and General Manager of Snap Inc Canada, the camera company that owns Snapchat, Spectacles, Toronto based Bitmoji, and Zenly.
 He serves as an advisor to CPA Ontario, the governing provincial body that represents chartered professional accountants, on the board of the Banff World Media Festival, a marketplace and conference designed to help you create new development and production opportunities, and on the board of StrawberryFrog, the world’s first Movement Marketing, Advertising & Design agency.